 C2PA Test Files

-Download these official test images from the C2PA Organisation and analyse them with the forensic tool above.
-This is how you understand how C2PA validation works!
+Download these official test images from the C2PA Organisation and run them through the forensic tool above.
+It's the best way to see how C2PA validation works in practice.

 Complete chain: Valid Adobe certificate, verified signature, unaltered claims.